Hitanshuser50/StackFlow/README.md

 ### 🛠️ Validators

 > “This tool helped me understand *why* delegations were shifting.
-I plugged the holes and saw +32% growth in 3 weeks.” — *Maria, Solana Validator*
+I plugged the holes and saw +32% growth in weeks.”

 - Track stake inflows/outflows
 - Compare performance and rank trends